Himalayan Blackberry Plants: Invasive, Noxious, and Beautiful

 The mature stems of the Himalayan blackberry plant are thick and are known as canes.
 The canes are green or red and bear large thorns that have a red base and a sharp, light green point.
 A cane can grow as long as twelve meters (about thirty-nine feet).
 The stem of the young plant grows upwards at first, but soon it bends over in a graceful arch to reach the ground.
 It then grows along the ground and may send roots into the soil.

 The prickly and sprawling blackberry bush is sometimes known as a bramble.
 The word "bramble" may also be used for the fruit of the plant.

 Canes in their second year of life produce flowers.
-The flowers of the Himalayan blackberry have five white or pale pink petals and have both male and female reproductive structures.
-The flowers are born in clusters.
-Their stems have prickles, ensuring that picking the berry will be a very difficult task unless thick, protective gloves are worn.
+The flowers have five white or pale pink petals and have both male and female reproductive structures.
+They are borne in clusters.
+Their stems have prickles.
+This ensures that picking the berry will be a very difficult task unless thick, protective gloves are worn.
 The "berries" are black or dark purple.
 Botanists don't classify the fruit as a berry, though.
 A blackberry or raspberry fruit consists of a group of drupelets.
 Each drupelet is an individual fruit and contains its own seed.

 Nutrients in Blackberries

 Blackberries are worth picking.
 Like other berries, they are rich in nutrients.
 They could be bought in stores, but wild blackberries can be picked for free.
 Another advantage of eating the wild fruit is that picking the berries just before eating them ensures that they will contain the maximum concentration of nutrients.

 The raw berries are an excellent source of vitamins C and K and a good source of vitamin E. They also provide us with a variety of B vitamins, including folate.
 In addition, they contain beta-carotene, which our bodies convert into vitamin A.